CppDepend/cppdepend-public/docs/cppdepend-features.md

 CppDepend fits seamlessly into development workflows and CI/CD pipelines.

-- GitHub Actions, Azure DevOps, Jenkins, GitLab CI, and more
+- Jenkins, GitLab CI, and more
-- CLI-based automation with HTML + JSON report outputs
+- CLI-based automation with HTML report outputs
 - SonarQube plugin for consolidated dashboards

 ---